TomasTillmann/design-patterns-notes/notes.md

 ## Disadavantages
 * subscribers are notified randomly

+## Relations
+* sender and receiver perspective

+* mediator
+  * very similiar but both have different intents
+  * observer allows for dynamic one way communication
+  * mediator is used in order to avoid tight coupling
+  * mediator can be implemented using observer
+    * all compononents are publishers and mediator is a subscriber
+    * or mediator is a publisher and compoenents subscribe or unsubscribe from his events (or dont care)

 # State
 * used when object remembers some internal state
 * used when many if statements or huge switchs are involved